-In general, there is no way to predict which animals will have an allergic reaction, whether it will be mild, or whether it will progress to life-threatening anaphylaxis.
+In general, there is no way to predict which dogs will have an allergic reaction to a bee sting, whether it will be mild, or whether it will progress to life-threatening anaphylaxis.
 Some pets have no reaction to a sting one time, and then have a severe reaction the next.
-The “Bee Gods” are not kind to my own baby girl, and one hones in on her bald little butt at least three or four times a year.
-Luckily, she has yet to develop a reaction.
+If your pet has more than one severe reaction to an insect sting, address the issue with your veterinarian to see what options are best to protect your furry friend.

 For animals who do have an established history of being allergic to insect bites, I often get asked about giving Benadryl, which is part of the treatment protocol in allergic reactions.
 In the hospital setting, Benadryl is given by injection into the muscle, which works much faster than giving the medication orally.
 However, owners who are out on hikes and away from veterinary care often raise the concern about needing more immediate treatment.
 In these cases, you can carry with you, and give if needed, one milligram of Benadryl for every one pound of body weight (for example, a 50-pound dog can get 50 mg of Benadryl).
 This is not a substitute for veterinary care, but it can be helpful at “buying time” as you make your way to your veterinarian for evaluation.

 Epi-Pens for Dogs

 You can also ask your veterinarian about getting a prescription for an “epi-pen” if your dog has experienced a true anaphylactic reaction in the past.
 This is a special syringe and needle filled with a single dose of epinephrine and is similar to the type used for people who are highly allergic.
 You can carry this with you on trips or hikes and use if your pet experiences another severe reaction.

 Preventing Stings and Bites